 - First, at cell E11, enter the following formula, and then, press ENTER.

 The result is as follows.

-Read More: How to Subtract from a Total in Excel (3 Quick Methods)
+Read More: How to Add and Subtract in One Cell in Excel

 2. Add and Subtract in One Column with the SUM Function